1. About the Mineral Sodalite

 About the Mineral Sodalite

-The mineral sodalite is mostly known as a royal blue coloured stone that's often mistaken for lapis lazuli.
-Sodalite however is never included with pyrite but is often present in lapis lazuli along with several other minerals.
+The mineral sodalite is best known for being a royal blue coloured stone.
+Although sometimes mistaken for lapis lazuli it's never included with pyrite.
+Specs of this iron sulphide mineral are often present in lapis.

-Sodalite from Greenland has a very different appearance and is mainly grey or yellow but other vibrant colours including blue, white, pink, green and red are also known.
+Sodalite from Greenland has a very different appearance and is mainly grey or yellow.
+Other vibrant colours including blue, white, pink, green and red are also known.
 Some varieties fluoresce under UV light whilst others are tenebrescent which means they change colour when exposed to sunlight.
-Although the exceptional grade of some of this material would make it suitable for polishing this rarely takes place because the stones are far too rare.
+Although the exceptional grade of this sodalite would make it suitable for polishing, it rarely happens because the stone is far too rare.

 The varieties of sodalite which exhibit the reversible optical phenomenon of tenebrescence are known as hackmanite.
-More recently a deposit with exceptionally fine grade material was discovered in Quebec in Canada and a few polished stones from this locality are now beginning to appear on the market.
+More recently a deposit with exceptionally fine grade material was discovered in Quebec in Canada.
+A few polished stones from this locality are now beginning to appear on the market.

 Although believed to have been a relatively new find, we have seen articles which state sodalite was being used thousands of years ago by ancient civilizations in South America.
 In the 1870's a German geologist found blue beads along with quartz and obsidian arrowheads in the ruins of Tiahuanaco, a pre-Columbian city on Lake Titicaca in Bolivia.
 After being analysed the beads were confirmed to be sodalite.